President Eugene B. Habecker '68

 Dr. Eugene B. Habecker has served as president of Taylor University since 2005.
 He holds degrees from Taylor University, Ball State University, and the University of Michigan (PhD.).
 He also earned a law degree (J.D.) from Temple University and is a member (inactive) of the Pennsylvania Bar.
 He completed the Institute for Educational Management program at Harvard University and is the recipient of honorary degrees from numerous colleges and universities.

-Prior to coming to Taylor in 2005, Dr. Habecker was the president of the American Bible Society (1991-2005) and Huntington University (1981-1991).
-He also served in administrative positions at Huntington, George Fox University (Newberg, Ore.) and Eastern University (St. Davids, Pa.).
+Prior to coming to Taylor in 2005, Dr. Habecker was the president of the American Bible Society (1991-2005) and the president of Huntington University (1981-1991).
+He also served in administrative positions at Huntington, George Fox University (Newberg, OR), and Eastern University (St. Davids, PA).

 Marylou Habecker, first lady of the University, completed her B.S. degree from Taylor University (’68) majoring in Elementary Education.
-She completed the M.A.E. at Ball State University.
-She is a speaker, writer and artist.
+She completed the M.A.E. at Ball State University and is now a speaker, writer and artist.

-Between them, they have traveled to more than 90 countries in Asia, Africa, North and South America, Europe and the Middle East.
+Between the couple, they have traveled to more than 90 countries in Asia, Africa, North and South America, Europe and the Middle East.

-Dr. and Mrs. Habecker are the parents of three grown children and they have four grandchildren.
+Dr. and Mrs. Habecker are the parents of three grown children and have four grandchildren.